isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase12/implementing-safe-management-measures.md

   - title: My office is on a 5-day week.
 Can all my employees work at the office for 4 days a week, and then work from home for 1 day?
     content: |
+      No.

-      No. From 5 April 2021, you must ensure that at most 75% of employees who are able to work from home are at the workplace at any point in time.
+      From 8 May 2021 to 30 May 2021, you must ensure that at most 50% of employees who are able to work from home are at the workplace at any point in time.
 You can consider other arrangements that will meet this requirement, for instance:

-      1. Divide your employees into 4 groups, with 1 group working from home for any given week.
+      1. Divide your employees into 2 groups, with 1 group working from home for any given week.
-      2. Divide your employees into 4 groups, with a different group working from home for each day Monday to Thursday, and all 4 groups working from home on Friday.
+      2. Divide your employees into 2 groups, with a different group working from home for each day Monday to Thursday, and both groups working from home on Friday.

   - title: Do I need to implement split teams for my employees?
     content: |
-      No. From 5 April 2021, split team arrangements are no longer mandatory.
+      Split team arrangements are no longer mandatory.
 Nonetheless, you can continue to adopt such arrangements for business continuity purposes.

   - title: In an office setting, would leaving an empty desk marked (e.g. with a cross) suffice for safe distancing?
 For barriers between workstations, are there guidelines for how high they need to be?
     content: |